by Daniel Shapiro

 Saint Louis University.

-Ross began working at Saint Louis University, a catholic, Jesuit college.
+Ross found a salaried position at Saint Louis University, a catholic, Jesuit college.
 He was an Instructor in 1935, Assistant Professor in 1939, Associate Professor in 1944, and left St Louis for Notre Dame in 1946.
 Ross directed two PhD students at SLU: Margaret Frances Willerding (1947) and L. Thomas Matthews (1948), graduating a year or two after Ross had departed.
 Both of their dissertations involved representations of integral quadratic forms.
 In 2001 I telephoned Professor Willerding, a retired professor at San Diego State University, and asked about her experiences with Arnold Ross.
 She said that he took a deep personal interest in all of his students, and [to her annoyance] he even tried to arrange a marriage for her to his friend Eugene Guth.
 She was a bit embarrassed to admit that she thought that Ross was a terrible teacher, giving unorganized lectures and never keeping to the topic.
 Willerding also remarked that Bee Ross accompanied Arnold to all of his lectures, sitting quietly in the audience.
 (Twenty years later, in the 1960s at Ohio State, Bee never attended Arnold’s lectures.)

 During the war years, Ross took leaves from Saint Louis University and worked for the U.S. Navy doing applied mathematical work associated with proximity fuzes.
-Ross met many other mathematicians doing war work during those years, and built an extensive network of mathematical friends and acquaintances.
+Ross met many other mathematicians and scientists doing war work during those years, and built an extensive network of mathematical friends and acquaintances.

-The story is that Ross was a close friend of Notre Dame physicist Eugene Guth, who urged university president Kavanaugh to hire Ross to succeed Karl Menger as Head of the Math Department.
+The story is that Ross was a close friend of Notre Dame physicist Eugene Guth, who urged university president John J. Cavanaugh to hire Ross to succeed Karl Menger as Head of the Math Department.
 In 1946 Ross went to Notre Dame as department head and within a year he started a summer program for in-service high school math teachers.
-Creating this program took some effort because most of the math teachers were women, and no females were allowed on the Notre Dame campus in those days.
+Creating this program took some effort because most high school math teachers were women, and no females were allowed on the Notre Dame campus in those days.
 Ross was able to arrange a special dispensation to allow women to attend classes during those summer weeks.
 The teacher program grew larger with support from the National Science Foundation, peaking at more than 200 participants for the seven-week session.
 Ross prepared some reports on the success of this program for teachers.
 Here are samples from 1959 and 1963.
 That 1959 report mentions his experiments in using closed-circuit television as a teaching tool.

 Ross directed one Ph.D. student at Notre Dame: Paul J. McCarthy earned his doctorate in 1955 with a thesis about integral quadratic forms of class number one.